RenLreL/nlp/README.md

 1. Run the API and the streamlit app.
 You will need a split terminal to run both at the same time.
 Make sure you are in the directory "nlp" in both terminals.
 Run the command `uv run python src/backend/api.py` in one terminal first and the command `uv run streamlit run src/frontend/streamlitapp.py`in the other second.
 After running the second command, the streamlit app should open automatically in your default browser.

-To run the tests, run the command `uv run pytest tests/tests.py`
+To run the tests, run the command `uv run pytest tests/tests.py`.
+Replace `tests.py` with another filename to run that file instead.

+Hint: If you unexpectedly need more packages or modules, run `uv add` plus the name of the package.
+Example: `uv add pandas`.

 ## Usage